 - If using dried hominy, soak the hominy a gallon of water for at least eight hours until it’s doubled in size.

-- Pour the water into the pot and add the ham hock, oregano, cumin, ground cloves and chile powders.
+- Pour the water into the pot and add the ham hock, oregano, cumin, ground cloves and chile powder.
 Bring to a boil and then turn down to a low simmer.

 - After a couple of hours, add the hominy to the pot along with the juice of one lime and the chopped cilantro.
 At this point, adjust your spices and add salt to the pot.
 Continue to cook on low for a couple more hours.